-During the nine months ended September 30, 2023, net cash provided by financing activities primarily consisted of \$47.4 million of proceeds received allocated to the issuance of warrant and derivative instruments and \$22.2 million of proceeds received allocated to the issuance of common stock.
-These increases were partially offset by \$6.3 million related to the repayment of long-term debt, inclusive of prepayments on finance leases, and \$5.3 million related to the payment of issuance costs related to our financing transactions.
+During the nine three months ended September 30, 2023 March 31, 2024, net cash provided by used in financing activities primarily consisted of \$47.4 million of proceeds received allocated to the issuance of warrant and derivative instruments and \$22.2 million of proceeds received allocated to the issuance of common stock.
+These increases were partially offset by \$6.3 million \$2.6 million related to the repayment of long-term debt, inclusive of prepayments on finance leases, and \$5.3 million related to the payment of issuance costs related to our financing transactions. leases.

-During the nine months ended September 30, 2022, net cash provided by financing activities primarily consisted of \$58.4 million of proceeds received from the Tailwind Two Merger and the PIPE Investment, \$42.2 million of proceeds received allocated to warrant and derivative instruments, \$36.9 million of proceeds received allocated to the issuance of debt, \$14.8 million of proceeds received allocated to the issuance of common stock in relation to our financing transactions, and \$1.8 million of proceeds received related to the issuance of common stock under the Committed Equity Facility.
-These increases were partially offset by \$45.7 million of payments of issuance costs related to our financing transactions and \$31.0 million related to the repayment of long-term debt.
+During the nine three months ended September 30, 2022 March 31, 2023, net cash provided by used in financing activities primarily consisted of \$58.4 million of proceeds received from the Tailwind Two Merger and the PIPE Investment, \$42.2 million of proceeds received allocated to warrant and derivative instruments, \$36.9 million of proceeds received allocated to the issuance of debt, \$14.8 million of proceeds received allocated to the issuance of common stock in relation to our financing transactions, and \$1.8 million of proceeds received related to the issuance of common stock under the Committed Equity Facility.
+These increases were partially offset by \$45.7 million of payments of issuance costs related to our financing transactions and \$31.0 million related to the repayment of long-term debt. was not material.